onflow/faucet/RUNBOOK.md

 ### Database

 **Firewall Rule**:
-0.0.0.0/0 must be an authorized network in order to allow Vercel to connect (Ref: https://vercel.com/docs/concepts/solutions/databases#allowing-and-blocking-ip-addresses)
+0.0.0.0/0 must be an authorized network in order to allow Vercel to connect

 - If this rule is removed, Vercel will not be able to connect.
 - Documentation here: https://vercel.com/docs/concepts/solutions/databases#allowing-and-blocking-ip-addresses

-**Log output:** Error logs can be found in the Google cloud dashboard mentioned above.
+**Log output:** Error logs can be found in the Google cloud dashboard for the database, mentioned above.

 ## Domain Management